connectid-tech/authorisation-code-flow-sample/README.md

 It will start the app on `http://localhost:8080`.
 Once the app is loaded on your browser you should see a login button.

-When the login button is clicked the app will be redirected to an Identity Provider Selection page.
+When the login button is clicked the app will be redirected to the Identity Provider Selection page.
 Follow the steps below to proceed:

 1. Select the `Reference ISP` provider.
 1. Log in with our test identity credentials.